 You see, what you may have come to perceive as yourself may be in fact, a compilation of the wishes of others.
 Indeed, you might say to me that helping others makes you feel good about yourself.

 I will tell you that’s admirable to help others – I encourage it – however, you should know yourself apart from what you give others.
 You should feel good about yourself and know yourself apart from who you are to others.

 Conflicts are a given in life – it’s how you approach and work through them that helps define who you are.

 In fact, conflicts can often be opportunities for growth.
 You may discover a side of you that’s been denied too long…a part that’s blocking the true joy and fulfillment you could experience in the world.

-If truth be known it is actually two aspects of yourself you’re wrestling with.
-That’s because we don’t have one self in the brain.
+If truth be told it is actually two aspects of yourself you’re wrestling with.
+That’s because we don’t have one ‘self’ in the brain.
 Our brain is made up of many ‘selves’ which can be at odds with each other.

-If you get into a tug of war with yourself too often it’s usually because too much of who you’ve come to know as yourself was in fact the result of adaptations to your early life experiences…an early life where some of your needs were not met.
+If you get into a tug of war with yourself too often it’s usually because too much of who you’ve come to know as yourself was in fact the result of adaptations to early life experiences, where some of your needs were not met.

 Rather than feel the loss of these unmet moments, it was easier to adapt and assume that it was your fault that those needs were not met.

 When you’re able to get beneath these conditioned responses and finally connect with the true you, you’ll find that decisions made from this place are far easier.
 It’s like having a roadmap from which to navigate your life.

 What’s a good way to find your true self?